ThornDuke/sams-encryptor/README.md

 ## Installation

 1. Open **Extensions** sidebar panel in VS Code. `View → Extensions`
-2. Search for `Sam's File Encryptor`
+2. Search for `Sam's Text Encryptor`
 3. Click `Install` to install it.

 [Back to [table of content](#table-of-content)]